 bus shelter- A structure constructed near a bus stop to provide seating and protection from the weather for the convenience of waiting passengers.

-bus stop- A curbside place where passengers board or alight transit.
+bus stop- A curbside place where passengers board a transit vehicle or disembark from the vehicle.

 bus turnout- Cutout in the roadside to permit a transit vehicle to dwell at a curb.